 Linux has a (fading) reputation for being the operating system for geeks and that reputation mostly comes from the prevalence of the terminal.
 What’s a terminal, you ask?
 It’s that black box with traditionally green text that you can use to execute commands.
 In other words, it’s like Windows Command Prompt on crack.

 If you’re going to switch to Linux, you must be open to learning about command structures because you will find yourself using it frequently.
 I’m sure there are graphical workarounds (such as opening config files in a text editor) but it’s hard to beat the power and efficiency of a terminal that does exactly what you tell it to do.

 Because Windows has such a widespread grasp on the PC market, driver manufacturers tend to focus their efforts on that one operating system.
 Which means companies like AMD and Nvidia prioritize Windows over Linux.
 Which means you may end up pulling out tufts of hair in frustration as you try to find the latest compatible drivers for your system.

 Then again, it depends what you’re going to use while on Linux.
 If all you need is a word processor, a web browser, some form of instant messaging and email, then it would be passable, if not inconvenient, to have missing drivers.
-But if you want to play games, you may want to reconsider.
-(Then again, you’ll have a hard enough time playing mainstream games on Linux to begin with.)
+But if you want to play games, you may want to reconsider, although things have improved for gaming on Linux.